kirby-b/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 I researched a bunch of different sorting algorithms while bored in class and decided to start making them.
+If I dont have a sort type here, I will have it eventually.

 # Featured Algorithms